pagliares/jpa-hands-on-lab/README.md

 Before running the examples in this repository, make sure that:

 - You have started MySQL (the examples use the default port, 3306)
-- You have created a database called bookstore_jdbc
+- You have created a database called bookstore_jpa

 ### MySQL database used in this lab:
-   - bookstore_jdbc
+   - bookstore_jpa

 ### MySQL credentials used in this lab:
    - user: florentino
    - password: 123456

 In this hands-on, the  user florentino is created with aid of **PHP MyAdmin** that comes bundled with **MAMP**.
-The user florentino is granted all privileges a root user has (also with the aid of **PHP MyAdmin**), but for security reasons it is recommend to gratl the least privilege possible to the user in order to complete the lab.
+The user florentino is granted all privileges a root user has (also with the aid of **PHP MyAdmin**), but for security reasons it is recommend to grant the least privilege possible to the user in order to complete the lab.

-### The database bookstore_jdbc used in this course:
+### The database bookstore_jpa used in this course:

-In this hands-on, the database bookstore_jdbc is created with aid of **PHP MyAdmin** that comes bundled with **MAMP**.
+In this hands-on, the database bookstore_jpa is created with aid of **PHP MyAdmin** that comes bundled with **MAMP**.

 An SQL script is used to create and populate the tables in the MySQL database (See SQL_Script folder in this repository).